 My name is Anna Selini Petropoulou and I come from Greece.
-In 2018 I graduated from the Biosystems Engineering program in Wageningen.
+I graduated from the Biosystems Engineering program in Wageningen.
 My previous educational background consists of a BSc degree in Agriculture and a MSc degree in Hydraulics, Soil Sciences and Agricultural Engineering at the Aristotle University of Thessaloniki.

 Internationally acclaimed researchers

 Protected horticulture, and particularly, greenhouse production appealed to me, for offering opportunities for automation, control and practical sustainable solutions.
 Due to my passion in horticulture, I decided to pursue this MSc with focus in the Farm Technology track.
 During my studies I had the opportunity to work with internationally acclaimed researchers who shared their knowledge and experiences with me.
 My thesis project was in collaboration with the Climate and Energy group of the Greenhouse Horticulture Business Unit of Wageningen University and Research.
 There I studied the effect of different lighting systems, HPS and LEDs, on the resource use efficiency for tomato cultivation.
 In my internship I explored machine learning techniques for predicting crop status using data collected with weighing gutter systems.
 With these topics I gained experience in both mechanistic and statistical modelling for greenhouse production systems.

 After my studies